jeegurda/curves/README.md

 #### Todo:

-- quadric curves
+- add curves?
 - add Legendre-Gauss method for the "true" length
 - build with gh
 - stretch plot
-- scroll plot
+- scroll plot (how randomizer bounds should work tho?)